 - Alerting to seizures/medical issues/panic attacks

-- Help owner develop pragmatic language/social skills
+- Helping owner develop pragmatic language/social skills

-- Recognising and preventing impulsive behaviors
+- Recognizing and preventing impulsive behaviors

 - Alerting other individuals to their owner’s emergency needs